 JWT.
 Additional fields: http_status, url,

-content_type, body_digest"userinfo_not_jwt" – signed JWT required but response
+parsed but omitted the required sub claim"userinfo_not_jwt" – signed JWT required but response

 was not application/jwt.
 Additional fields:

-content_type"userinfo_jwt_header_parse_failed" – JWT header could
+which ‘shinyOAuth’ does not decrypt"userinfo_jwt_header_parse_failed" – JWT header could

-not be parsed"userinfo_jwt_unsigned" – JWT uses
+not be parsed"userinfo_jwt_header_invalid" – JWT header parsed but

 alg=none.
 Additional fields: jwt_alg"userinfo_jwt_alg_rejected" – JWT algorithm not in